 - RECORDING is the status of accounting record recording by CP.
 The status may say ACCOUNT ON or ACCOUNT OFF.
 In this example, it says ACCOUNT ON, indicating that CP will create and record new accounting records in response to new events. - COUNT is the number of accounting records in storage waiting for retrieval.
 In this example, the number is 12.
 Because the number is nonzero, the accounting virtual machine may not be retrieving. - LMT is the number of accounting records that must accumulate in storage before CP notifies you, the primary system operator.
 In this example, the number is 20, the default limit for accounting. - USERID is the user ID of the accounting virtual machine.
 In this example it is DISKACNT. - COMMUNICATION is the status of record retrieval by the accounting virtual machine.
 The status may be INACTIVE, ACTIVE, or ACTIVE PENDING.

-In this example, the status is INACTIVE, which indicates that the accounting virtual machine is not retrieving.
-By contrast, the EREP virtual machine and the symptom virtual machine are retrieving, as indicated by their ACTIVE status in the example.
+In this example, the ACCOUNT status and the EREP status are INACTIVE, which indicates that the accounting virtual machine and the EREP LOGREC virtual machine are not retrieving.
+By contrast, the symptom virtual machine is retrieving, as indicated by its ACTIVE status in the example.